ArturSpirin/test_junkie/README.md

 runner = Runner(suites=[...], html_report="/path/to/file/report.html")
 ```

 Big thanks to [Charts JS](https://www.chartjs.org/)!
-Without their charts, visualization of data would not be possible without.
+Without their charts, visualization of data would not be possible.

 #### JSON Reports
 JSON reports are used under the hood for all of the other reports produced by Test Junkie.